zaidazmi/polyteller/README.md

 # Polyteller

 Polyteller is a browser extension for Polymarket, a prediction market platform.
-It provides real-time countdown and notifications for market events, enhancing the user experience for Polymarket traders.
+It provides real-time countdowns, notifications for market events, and privacy mode to enhance the user experience for Polymarket traders.

 ## Features

 - Real-time countdown for Polymarket events
 - Customizable notifications before event end
+- Privacy mode to mask sensitive information
 - Popup interface for easy access to event information
 - Content script for in-page countdown display